Simulated Predictions for HI at $z = 3.35$ with the Ooty Wide Field Array (OWFA) -- II: Foreground Avoidance

 We use the fitting formula of \citet{Eisenstein1999} for the $\Lambda$CDM transfer function to generate the initial, linear matter power spectrum.
 The cosmological parameter values used are as given in \citet{Planck2014}:$\Omega_m = 0.318$, $\Omega_b \, h^2 = 0.022$, $\Omega_{\lambda} = 0.682$, $n_s = 0.961$, $\sigma_8 = 0.834$, $h = 0.67$.

-\section{Simulations}
+\section{SIMULATIONS}

 The radiation from different astrophysical sources other than the redshifted cosmological \HI 21-cm radiation are collectively referred to as foregrounds.
 The most dominant contributions to the foregrounds at $326.5 \, {\rm MHz}$, come from the diffuse synchrotron from our own galaxy (Diffuse Galactic Synchrotron Emission; DGSE) and the extragalactic radio sources (Extragalactic Point Sources; EPS).
-The free-free emission from our galaxy (Galactic Free-Free Emission;GFFE) and from external galaxies (Extragalactic Free-Free Emission; EGFF) are also larger than the \HI 21-cm signal.
+The free-free emission from our galaxy and from external galaxies are also larger than the \HI 21-cm signal.
 We exclude accounting the free-free emissions as a separate component in our analysis since they have power-law spectra similar to the other components \citep{Kogut1996}.
 They are easily subsumed by the uncertainty in the discrete continuum source contribution and they make relatively smaller contributions to the foregrounds.